rociozhong/Function-in-Python/README.md

 2. Create a new list from a mixed-type list, keeping only the number type items.
 In other words, it ignores strings, tuples, sublists, dictionaries, etc.
 3. Rearrange a string so that every word gets spelled backwards but the sequence of words and any punctuation stays the same.
 4. Given a list contains other lists nested to any depth, compute a new 1-dimensional list containing all the original non-list values in the same order.
 Non-list collections are kept as-is, not flattened, even if they contain other lists.
+5. Given a cubical ndarray, search all subcubes (all proper and the improper one), to find which one has the maximum sum.
+Since there are negative numbers in the values, there's no way to predict where it will be, and there's no theoretical advantage for largest subcubes vs medium ones.

 ## HURDAT2 data file processing